amberframework/docs/getting-started/docker/README.md

 The database is using an image based on the `-d` option you chose when you created the project.
 Right now, we support `pg, mysql, sqlite`

-A `db` volume is created so you can start and stop the containers but keep the data available.
+A `db` volume is also created so you can start and stop the containers but the data will still be available.

 ### mailcatcher